 Now a picturesque ruin residing in beautiful gardens behind the cathedral, the once all-powerful abbey still impresses despite the...

 St Mary's Church

-With the longest nave of any parish church in England, St Mary's contains the tomb of Mary Tudor (Henry VIII's sister and a one-time...
+St Mary's is one of the largest parish church in England and also contains the tomb of Mary Tudor – Henry VIII's sister and a one-time...

 They’ve been crafting some of England's favourite booze in this working brewery since 1799.
 Explore the town’s 900-year-old brewing...

 Tiny benches, tiny tables, a ceiling smothered in international banknotes and a suspended pufferfish: it's amazing what they've squeezed...